Internet Merchant Accounts Explained

 This internet merchant account works purely as a “container” for funds to be deposited into via card transaction and where applicable to process refunds.
-In essence a merchant account is a line of credit extended from your bank which you never need to see.
+In essence, a merchant account is a line of credit extended by your bank which you never need to see.

 The higher the perceived risk of your business, for example taking mail order payments, then the longer the delay in clearing payments because the merchant account provider must be sure of receiving the funds before clearing them into your bank account.

-Regular merchant accounts are fairly easy to obtain from your bank.
-If you qualify for a business bank account then as long as the account is in good order then you'll likely be accepted for a merchant account.
+Regular merchant accounts are relatively easy to obtain from your bank.
+If you qualify for a business bank account then as long as the account is in good order, then you'll likely be accepted for a merchant account.

 You don't need to have your merchant account operated by your bank.
-Merchant accounts are a completely separate entity from a business banking account and there is nothing to stop you using a merchant account not provided by your business bank provider.
+Merchant accounts are an entirely separate entity from a business banking account, and there is nothing to stop you using a merchant account not provided by your business bank provider.

-In traditional face to face retailing there would be little or no advantage gained by having a merchant account at a different bank.
-The fee you pay is usually a fixed monthly fee and the common price is between £15 and £20 per month for a services only merchant account.
+In traditional face to face retailing, there would be little or no advantage gained by having a merchant account at a different bank.
+The fee you pay is usually a fixed monthly fee, and the typical price is between £15 and £20 per month for a services only merchant account.

 Types Of Internet Merchant Account

-But of course a merchant account is useless without a means to receive payments into it and this is where things get more complicated and price comparison becomes more difficult.
+A merchant account is useless without a means to receive payments into it and this is where things get more complicated, and price comparison becomes more difficult.